 Students will conduct a scholarly project, i.e. research project, review article, etc., and submit their manuscript for publication in a peer-reviewed journal.
 Note: The research project for research track students will satisfy this requirement.

-To apply, students must complete the Scholars Program Application along with emailing their CV as directed between Dec.
+Students must complete the Scholars Program Application along with emailing their CV as directed between Dec.
 1 and Dec.
 15 of their second professional (P2) year.
 Applications are not accepted at any other time.

 Applications are reviewed by the Scholars Program committee in January.
 Selected students will be offered an interview, held in February.
 Following interviews, a maximum of 10 students will be invited into the Scholars Program.
 They will be notified no later than April.
 These students will participate in the above outlined activities during their third and fourth professional years.